 Consider a homeowner planning to install a 120-gallon aquarium.
 Knowing that the aquarium will weigh over 1000 pounds when filled, they consult with a structural engineer to reinforce the floor.
 They also choose a sturdy, level base to distribute the weight evenly.

 Another example is a farmer who uses a 120-gallon water tank for irrigation.
-They ensure that the tank is made from food-grade materials and that the water is treated regularly to prevent contamination.
+They confirm that the tank is made from food-grade materials and that the water is treated regularly to prevent contamination.
 They also use a pump to efficiently distribute the water to their crops.

 FAQ: Common Questions About Water Weight